KineticPreProcessor/KPP/docs/source/using_kpp/05_output_from_kpp.rst

 In order to obtain more information about the integration, KPP provides the arrays :code:`ISTATUS` (integer) and :code:`RSTATUS` (real).
 Each of them is an array of 20 elements.
-Array elements not listed here are either not used or are integrator-specific options.
+Array elements not listed here are currently not used.
 Details can be found in the comment lines of the individual integrator files in :code:`$KPP_HOME/int/`.

 ISTATUS
 -------